mukil/stableviews/README.md

 ### Stableviews UI

-Alternate user interfaces for work done in _Topicmaps_, my freestyle project with DeepaMehta 4.
+A DeepaMehta 4 plugin delivering alternate user interfaces to present work done in _Topicmaps_.
+My freestyle project for DeepaMehta 4.

-This plugin currently bundles three type of _views_ for content authored in Topicmaps:
+This bundle currently comes with three type of _views_ for content authored in DeepaMehta:

+ - Topicmaps Reader Standard Style - Think of nodes, edges, labels and details (SVG Circles)
- - SVG Graph Browser - Think nodes, edges, labels and details
+ - Topicmaps Reader Memex Style - Think of nodes, edges, labels and details memex style (SVG Rectangles)
- - Timeline Browser - Think twitter but without any "customer magic".
+ - Timeline Browser - This is actually quite useful already.
+Think of twitter without any "customer magic" but with the raw power of time range queries over all your _Notes_, _Contacts_, _Bookmarks_ and _Files_.
+ - Hexagon Frontpage View - Think of a random startup screen visualizing your personal information for further investigation, not useful at all (yet).

+Note: Please keep in mind that this software is under heavy development and the screens and dialogs might not always work at all or as expected Therefore i appreciate any help and feedback though.

+Yet unavailable:

  - Advanced Search - Presenting fulltext search results with their context.

-Feel free to provide me some feedback in the Issues section of this page.
+Feel free to provide me some feedback in the [Issues](https://github.com/mukil/stableviews/issues) section of this repo.

 #### Getting Started